 Eadweard Muybridge was born in Kingston on Thames in 1830 - at which point he bore the somewhat duller name of Edward James Muggeridge.

 At the age of 22 he left England for America to seek his fame and fortune.
 He first worked in New York as a bookbinder's agent and then moved on to San Francisco where his interest in photography bloomed.
-Using a mobile darkroom that was christened The Flying Studio, he produced many stunning stereoscopic views and also beautiful landscapes, such as this one from within a volcano…
+Using a mobile darkroom that was christened The Flying Studio, he produced stunning stereoscopic views and also beautiful landscapes, such as this one from within a volcano…

-But the greater fame that Muybrige desired was found when he came to be hired by the railroad baron, Leland Stanford, a passionate racing horse breeder who commissioned the photographer to solve the age old argument as to the whether or not a running horse ever lifts all of its four feet from the ground - and Muybridge was to prove that it did!
+But the greater fame that Muybridge desired was found when he came to be hired by the railroad baron, Leland Stanford, a passionate racing horse breeder who commissioned the photographer to solve the age old argument as to the whether or not a running horse ever lifts all of its four feet from the ground - and Muybridge was to prove that it did!

 The ingenius method that Muybridge used was to set up several cameras, each one with its shutter attached to a thread.
 As the horse then passed by and broke each thread an instant exposure was produced.

 Muybridge's study of wrestlers